libis/workflow/README.md

 Or install it yourself as:

-    $ gem install LIBIS_Workflow
+    $ gem install 'libis-workflow'

 ## Architecture

 This gem is essentially a simple, custom workflow system.
 The core of the workflow are the tasks.
-You can - and should - create your own tasks by creating new classes and include ::LIBIS::Workflow::Task.
-The ::LIBIS::Workflow::Task module and the included ::LIBIS::Workflow::Base::Logger module provide the necessary attributes and methods to make them work in the workflow.
+You can - and should - create your own tasks by creating new classes and include ::Libis::Workflow::Task.
+The ::Libis::Workflow::Task module and the included ::Libis::Workflow::Base::Logger module provide the necessary attributes and methods to make them work in the workflow.
 See the detailed documentation for the modules for more information.

-The objects that the tasks will be working on should derive from the ::LIBIS::Workflow::WorkItem class.
-When working with file objects the module ::LIBIS::Workflow::FileItem module can be included for additional file-specific functionality.
+The objects that the tasks will be working on should include the ::Libis::Workflow::WorkItem module.
+When working with file objects the module ::Libis::Workflow::FileItem and/or ::Libis::Workflow::DirItem modules should be included for additional file-specific functionality.
 Work items can be organized in different types and a hierarchical structure.

-All the tasks will be organized into a ::LIBIS::Workflow::WorkflowDefinition which will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
+All the tasks will be organized into a ::Libis::Workflow::WorkflowDefinition which will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
 Each task can be implemented with code to run or simply contain a list of child tasks.

 Two tasks are predefined:
-::LIBIS::Workflow::Tasks::VirusChecker - runs a virus check on each WorkItem that is also a FileItem.
+::Libis::Workflow::Tasks::VirusChecker - runs a virus check on each WorkItem that is also a FileItem.
-::LIBIS::Workflow::Tasks::Analyzer - analyzes the workflow run and summarizes the results.
+::Libis::Workflow::Tasks::Analyzer - analyzes the workflow run and summarizes the results.
 It is always included as the last task by the workflow unless you supply a closing task called 'Analyzer' yourself.

-The whole ingester workflow is configured by a Singleton object ::LIBIS::Workflow::Config which contains settings for logging, paths where tasks and workitems can be found and the path to the virus scanner program.
+The whole ingester workflow is configured by a Singleton object ::Libis::Workflow::Config which contains settings for logging, paths where tasks and workitems can be found and the path to the virus scanner program.

 ## Usage